copilot-emacs/copilot.el/README.md

 Customization:
 - **`copilot-chat-model`** — model to use for chat (default `nil`, meaning server default)

+For a more feature-rich chat experience, take a look at [copilot-chat.el](https://github.com/chep/copilot-chat.el).

 ### Next Edit Suggestions (NES)

 NES predicts the next edit you'll want to make anywhere in the file, based on your recent editing patterns.
 Unlike inline completions (ghost text at the cursor), NES suggestions can replace or delete existing text at any location.